ashishume/PairlyCode/client/src/stores/README.md

 4. **Easy Testing** - Stores can be tested independently of React components
 5. **Developer Experience** - Built-in DevTools support and minimal boilerplate
 6. **Real-time Collaboration** - Optimized for fast updates and minimal latency
+7. **Advanced Debugging** - Comprehensive DevTools for state inspection and debugging

 ## Migration from Previous State Management